Test their keyboard skills with fun typing games (most of them are free!)

 What'll keep kids playing this game (at least for a little while) is the simple satisfaction of popping a balloon.
 Over and over.
 Typists simply have to type the letter beneath the balloon before it floats away.
 Then—POP!
 There are three levels and four different keyboard regions to practice before taking on the whole keyboard.

-Slice up fruit, ninja-style by typing letters that are shown beneath each fruit.
+Slice up fruit ninja-style by typing the letters that are shown beneath each fruit.
 The tricky part of this otherwise simple game is that if you accidentally hit the letter shown above a lit bomb, it's GAME OVER.
 So pay attention!
 The game has three levels of difficulty (parents, we invite you to TRY the most difficult level; it's hard!) and allows players to pick which section of the keyboard they'd like to practice.

 If you can get past the pop-up ads, this "Space Invaders"-style typing lesson is super fun!
 To play: Type the words shown beneath each alien invader to blast them out of the sky before they reach the ground.
 There are 40 variations of the game, each of which emphasizes a different skill on the keyboard.
-Typists won't just learn their letters, they'll also have to practice typing punctuation marks, capital letters and numbers.
+Typists won't just learn their letters, they'll also have to practice typing punctuation marks, capital letters, and numbers.
 Bilingual?
-There are also Spanish, German and French ways to play the game.
+There are also Spanish, German, and French ways to play the game.

 Nitro Typing Racer